S. Korea sets high of 8,000 new virus cases ahead of holiday

 Omicron has become the dominant variant in many countries and more easily infects those who have been vaccinated or had COVID-19 previously.
 But vaccination and booster shots still provide strong protection from serious illness, hospitalization and death.

-As of Tuesday, more than 85% of South Korea’s more than 51 million people have been fully vaccinated.
-More than 49% of the population have been administered booster shots.
+More than 85% of South Korea’s more than 51 million people have been fully vaccinated.
+The KDCA said 50.1% of the population have been administered booster shots as of Tuesday afternoon.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.